Home Loans

 7. Right to Retain Premises for Personal Use

-Specific provisions under Rent Control Acts, such as Section 14(1)(e) of the Delhi Rent Control Act, 1958, allow landlords to recover possession for bona fide personal use.
+Specific provisions under the Rent Control Acts, such as Section 14(1)(e) of the Delhi Rent Control Act, 1958, allow landlords to recover possession for bona fide personal use.

 8. Right to Evict Tenants